MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/cannot-add-guest-users-in-m365-admin-center.md

 For non-admins (team leaders and other end users) to add guest users, follow these steps:

-1. Have the tenant administrator sign into the [Azure portal](https://portal.azure.com/).
+1. Have the administrator sign into the [Azure portal](https://portal.azure.com/).
 2. Go to the **Dashboard**, and then select **Users**.
 3. Select **User settings**.
 4. Under **External collaboration settings**, set **Members can invite** to **Yes**.